 Once a user is ready to share the results created within the platform, to be completely FAIR and Open, the experiment, data, and results should be published in a data repository such as Zenodo, HydroShare, FigShare and ESGF.
 Currently, this is done by manually uploading the notebook and outputs to those services.
 In a future version of eWaterCycle this process will be automated.
-Finally, to allow even greater re-use of models and datasets within the eWaterCycle platform, after curation, models and data sets can be added to the set of available items in the platform and the associated software package.
+Finally, to allow even greater re-use of models and datasets within the eWaterCycle platform, after curation, models and data sets can be added to the set of available items in the platform and the associated software package by users making pull requests on the GitHub repository of the eWaterCycle platform.